Gallipolis Township, Gallia County, Ohio: Geography

 Mason County, West Virginia, lies across the Ohio River to the southeast.

 It is located midway between the county's five other Ohio River townships.

 The city of Gallipolis, the county seat and largest municipality of Gallia County, occupies most of southern and eastern Gallipolis Township.
+The census-designated place of Kanauga is located in the township's northwest.

 Name and history

 It is the only Gallipolis Township statewide.
 The name Gallipolis combines Latin and Greek words meaning "French city".

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.